kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 ````
 -DKokkos_ROOT=<Kokkos Install Directory>/lib64/cmake/Kokkos
 ````
-If compiling with something other than g++, your application should use a compiler which is consistent to that used to build the Kokkos package.
+If compiling with something other than g++, your application should use a compiler that is consistent with that used to build the Kokkos package.
 This is especially true when using nvcc_wrapper.
 ````
 -DCMAKE_CXX_COMPILER=<Kokkos Install Directory>/bin/nvcc_wrapper
 ````

 **Important note**
 With Kokkos release 3.0 the externally defined CMAKE_CXX_FLAGS are not propagated to projects that include the kokkos package.
-This limitation is especially important when using Clang compilers with gcc and cuda.
+This limitation is especially important when using Clang compilers with gcc and Cuda.
 The Clang options that are provided via the CMAKE_CXX_FLAGS with the Kokkos project are illustrated below.

 ```
 --gcc-toolchain=<path to gcc source tree>